 If you die or develop a critical illness, your medical notes will reveal that you are a tobacco user and your insurer will usually take one of two courses of action:

 - They just will not pay out and all your monthly premiums will have been wasted

 - They will pay a proportion of your benefit, in line with how much less you paid than you would have if you had declared yourself a smoker.

 The best way to mitigate the additional cost of life insurance for smokers is simply to quit, (see below).

 Serious medical conditions linked with smoking

-The disease most commonly associated with smoking is lung cancer, but did you know that smoking also increases the risk of a number of other serious conditions, including:
+The disease most commonly associated with smoking is lung cancer, but did you know that smoking also increases the risk of a number of other serious conditions, (some terminal):

 - Chronic bronchitis

 100,000 people die every year in the UK as a result of smoking, with many more living with debilitating smoking-related conditions.
 Smoking increases your risk of developing more than 50 serious illnesses – (source: www.nhs.uk).

 What if you start smoking after taking out life insurance?